 It’s a cute pink hat, so what was I afraid of, for Pete’s sake?

-Even though I’m enjoying this process, I know it’s not for everyone.
-You will never find any judgments from me about women who dye their hair or go back to dyeing their hair after trying to go gray.
+Even though I’m loving this process and finding it transformative, you will never find any judgments from me about women who dye their hair or go back to dyeing their hair after trying to go gray.

 It’s a personal decision and you have to do what is best for you!